Comparison of instruction set architectures

 An instruction set architecture (ISA) is an abstract model of a computer, also referred to as computer architecture.
 A realization of an ISA is called an implementation.
-An ISA permits multiple implementations that may vary in performance, physical size, and monetary cost (among other things); because the ISA serves as the interface between software and hardware.
-Software that has been written for an ISA can run on different implementations of the same ISA.
+An ISA permits multiple implementations that may vary in performance, physical size, and monetary cost (among other things); because the ISA serves as the interface between software and hardware, software that has been written or compiled for an ISA can run on different implementations of the same ISA.
 This has enabled binary compatibility between different generations of computers to be easily achieved, and the development of computer families.
 Both of these developments have helped to lower the cost of computers and to increase their applicability.
 For these reasons, the ISA is one of the most important abstractions in computing today.

 An ISA defines everything a machine language programmer needs to know in order to program a computer.
 What an ISA defines differs between ISAs; in general, ISAs define the supported data types, what state there is (such as the main memory and registers) and their semantics (such as the memory consistency and addressing modes), the instruction set (the set of machine instructions that comprises a computer's machine language), and the input/output model.

-Base
+Data representation

 In the early decades of computing, there were computers that used binary, decimal and even ternary.
 Contemporary computers are almost exclusively binary.

+Characters are encoded as strings of bits or digits, using a wide variety of character sets; even within a single manufacturer there were character set differences.

+Integers are encoded with a variety of representations, including sign-magnitude, ones' complement, two's complement, offset binary, nines' complement and ten's complement.

+Similarly, floating-point numbers are encoded with a variety of representations for the sign, exponent and mantissa.
+In contemporary machines IBM hexadecimal floating-point and IEEE 754 floating point have largely supplanted older formats.

+Addresses are typically unsigned integers generated from a combination of fields in an instruction, data from registers and data from storage; the details vary depending on the architecture.